Yug-Gupta1212/Zenvita-Fitness/README.md

 # Zenvita-Fitness

 A modern Health & Fitness Tracking application built with React, TypeScript, and Vite.
-The platform helps users monitor their workouts, nutrition, and sleep habits through an intuitive dashboard..
+The platform helps users monitor their workouts, nutrition, and sleep habits through an intuitive dashboard...

 ## Features